 We will arrange for a qualified Legionella assessor to inspect your property's water supply for potential risks and test the water for Legionella bacteria.

 Legionella is a hazardous bacteria found in water.
 The risk is higher in water stored at temperatures between 20 and 45 degrees and water tanks that contain stagnant or recirculated water.

 If ingested, Legionella can cause Legionnaire's disease.
 It makes you seriously ill, causing high fevers, headaches, coughing and nausea, but can be treated easily with antibiotics.

-Although it is not a formal legal requirement like an EICR or Gas Safety Certificate, a Legionella risk assessment is recommended to landlords in the government's How to Let guide.
+Although it is not a formal legal requirement like an EICR or Gas Safety Inspection, a Legionella risk assessment is recommended to landlords in the government's How to Let guide.

-Landlords do, however, have a general responsibility and duty of care to their tenant that includes making sure there are no health and safety hazards in their rental property.
+Landlords do, however, have a general responsibility and duty of care to their tenants that includes making sure there are no health and safety hazards in their rental property.

 If ingested, Legionella can cause Legionnaire's disease and make your tenant very ill.
 A Legionella risk assessment is an ideal way of ensuring your water supply is safe to drink and use.

 A Legionella assessor will inspect all water systems in your rental.
 The assessment itself will involve:

 After your assessment, you will be provided with a report containing all the above information.